mangata-finance/diagrams/README.md

-  We need an option to switch off the block validation. end note operator --> operator: Validates N blocks and do storage proof - N should be configurable operator --> operator: (optional) Validate that pending_updates are part of Merkel Root operator --> operator: Prepare the Merkel Root of pending_updates as task response operator --> operator: Sign the response with operator PK operator --> agregator: Returns finished task
+  We need an option to switch off the block validation. end note operator --> operator: Validates N blocks and do storage proof - N should be configurable operator --> operator: Prepare the Merkel Root of pending_updates as task response operator --> operator: Sign the response with operator PK operator --> agregator: Returns finished task